 Birds that live in wetlands

-Floodplain wetlands make up most of NSW’s wetland area and provide important habitat for waterbirds.
+Floodplain wetlands make up most of New South Wales’s wetland area and provide important habitat for waterbirds.
 Many species depend on them for breeding.

 Some sites regularly support more than 20,000 waterbirds.
 This figure rises to more than 100,000 during large floods.

-Some waterbird species are thought to breed almost entirely within wetlands in the Murray–Darling Basin.
+Some waterbird species are thought to breed almost entirely within the Murray–Darling Basin wetlands.
 They include glossy ibis, freckled duck and blue-billed duck.

 Birds that stop over in wetlands